Washington, DC files lawsuit to stop Trump deployment of National Guard

 Earlier this week, Trump appeared to double down on plans to send the National Guard to Chicago, telling reporters “we’re going in”.
 However, Vice President JD Vance on Wednesday said there were no imminent plans for the deployment.

-Earlier this week, a federal judge ruled it was illegal for Trump to deploy the National Guard to Los Angeles, California in June.
+On Tuesday, a federal judge ruled it was illegal for Trump to deploy the National Guard to Los Angeles, California in June.

 Trump had sent in the troops – despite opposition from California’s governor – amid protests over immigration raids amid Trump’s deportation drive.